Hashpa’ah: Jewish Spiritual Direction Training

 Is The AOP Hashpa'ah Program only open to ordained Jewish clergy or students?

-When our training program first began, our policy had stressed limiting enrollment to Jewish clergy as we felt that this insured a high level of Jewish learning, permitting more advanced text study as well as a commonality of interests and needs.
-However, beginning with cohort 4, we began to accept a limited enrollment of non-clergy students whose applications and interviews reveal to us that they have a strong Jewish background and show exceptional promise for this work.
+When our training program first began, our policy stressed limiting enrollment to Jewish clergy as we felt that this ensured a high level of Jewish learning, permitting more advanced text study as well as a commonality of interests and needs.
+However, beginning with cohort 4, we began to accept a limited enrollment of non-clergy students whose applications and interviews reveal a strong Jewish background and show exceptional promise for this work.
 We fully affirm that therapists, chaplains, and others may be gifted in the arena of spiritual counseling and accept applications from prospective students who are not clergy or students in a clergy track.
-A variety of pastoral and Jewish practice and spirituality courses are part of the training program for those who are not ordained clergy, clergy students who have not yet taken certain courses and non-clergy as per the information listed on the Hashpaah homepage and in dialogue with the Director.
+A variety of pastoral and Jewish practice and spirituality courses are part of the training program for those who are not ordained clergy, clergy students who have not yet taken certain courses, and non-clergy as per the information listed on the Hashpa’ah homepage and in dialogue with the Director.

 What credential will I receive upon completion of the program?

-Certificate of Completion: All students who successfully complete the 3-year training program receive a Certificate of Completion as a Jewish Spiritual Director.
+Certificate of Completion: All students who successfully complete the 2-year training program receive a Certificate of Completion as a Jewish Spiritual Director.

-Certification is not given as Spiritual Directors International does not offer certification oversight.
-However, to practice hashpa’ah, mashpias must engage in ongoing supervision and continue to meet with a mashpia/h.
+“Certification” is not given as Spiritual Directors International and the field of Spiritual Direction does not offer certification per se.
+However, to practice hashpa’ah, mashpi’imot must engage in ongoing supervision and continue to meet with a mashpia/h.